 - B. The day of the LORD also had a nearer aspect to the prophets, depicting an imminent (Zeph.
-1:14), impending disaster-generally through the Assyrians or Babylonians.
-Sometimes even both the near and far aspects appear together in a dual sense.
-God did not clearly reveal whether a near or far perspective was to be understood so as to encourage repentance. - C. For further study see Greg A. King, "The Day of the LORD in Zephaniah," Bibliotheca Sacra 152 (January-March 1995): 16-32.
+1:14), impending disaster, generally through the Assyrians or Babylonians.
+Sometimes, even both the near and far aspects appear together in a dual sense.
+God did not reveal whether a close or distant perspective was intended to encourage repentance. - C. For further study, see Greg A. King, "The Day of the LORD in Zephaniah," Bibliotheca Sacra 152 (January-March 1995): 16-32.